-Blueberries and granite, photo by John R. Boettiger
+Blueberry ledges, photo by John R. Boettiger (2001)

-Attention to such themes is typically expository and analytic.
+Attention to such themes is often expository and analytic.
 But true reckonings include imagery and story, drama, dance, poetry and song, the world of our dreams, shadow as well as light.
 Wall off or ignore any of these and our exploration of lives and their character risks desiccation and superficiality.

 Justice, hope and history: so inevitably issues of